ccamara/archtlas/sites/all/modules/contrib/leaflet_more_maps/README.txt

 INSTALLATION
 ============
-Before you enable the Leaflet More Maps module, you need to download and enable the Leaflet and Libraries modules on your system.
+Before you enable the Leaflet More Maps module, you need to download and enable the Leaflet module and the Libraries module.

 Then download the Leaflet javascript library from http://leaflet.cloudmade.com/download.html.

 This zip file contains a directory named 'dist'.
 Drop this directory in sites/all/libraries/leaflet, so that the path to the essential javascript file becomes sites/all/libraries/leaflet/dist/leaflet.js